-Prior to the adoption, the City of Miramar Commission will hold a Virtual Public Hearing on the proposed Program Year 2021-2022 Action Plan on Wednesday, June 16, 2021 at 7:00 PM in the Commission Chambers at City Hall, located at 2300 Civic Center Place, Miramar, Florida 33025.
-Interested parties are encouraged to attend virtually and provided reasonable notification and access to participate.
+The City of Miramar City Commission will meet Wednesday, August, 17, 2022 to consider approval of the proposed amendment.
+The meeting will occur at 7:00 p.m. in the Commission Chambers at City Hall, located at 2300 Civic Center Place, Miramar, Florida.
+Interested parties are encouraged to attend and participate.